Updated: 8/23/2021 | How to Deal with Exhausting People

 If an emotional vampire just won’t let you go, you are entitled to put yourself first always.

-Your emotional health is always one of the most important assets you possess, so putting that in jeopardy for someone who thrives on the attention and validation from others is very dangerous because it can also affect your mental health.
+Your emotional health is always one of the most important assets you possess, so putting that in jeopardy for someone who thrives on attention and validation from others is very dangerous because it can also affect your mental health.

 A positive environment helps us become more active, productive, and overall happy as per studies made on the subject, whereas negative environments make us lose a proportion of difficult situations and make it harder to go about our daily lives.

-Narcissists, manipulators, perpetually negative presences that hurt you or make you feel bad should never be welcome in your life.
+Narcissists, manipulators, and perpetually negative presences that hurt you or make you feel bad should never be welcome in your life.